Government has failed to engage with arguments, says Committee

 11 July 2012

-The Joint Committee on the National Security Strategy has today published a report highlighting concerns about the Government response to its March 2012 report, First review of the National Security Strategy 2010.
+The Joint Committee on the National Security Strategy publishes a report highlighting concerns about the Government response to its March 2012 report.

 The Committee welcomes the Government response, and the Government's commitment to provide it with more information in future, but says that the Government has failed:

 - to respond adequately to the Committee's concerns about the implications of recent US strategy documents, the potential impact of Scottish independence, and the consequences of the Eurozone crisis